flint-lang/flintc/README.md

 - Declaring functions (main and custom ones)
 - Calling functions (n arguments, m return values)
+- Calling functions as expressions (as the condition of the while loop, or in binary operations)
 - Groups work in general (inferred declaration of multiple variables `(x, y) := (1, 2)` etc.)
 - Variable swaps through groups (`(x, y) = (y, x)`)
 - Catching errors of functions (`catch` keyword) and accessing the error value with `catch err:`